 Colin Hampstead is a former Catholic priest who is now married to Kayleigh and is a successful author.
 Several friends arrive for the wedding of Eddie and Lara.
 At the same time, Kayleigh is haunted by the ghost of her late sister Jewel.
 This causes Colin to remember back to the incident that caused him to lose his faith where he was brought in by Kayleigh’s father to perform an exorcism on Jewel.

 Miles Doleac is a name that has been bubbling under the radar.
 He has appeared as an actor in a good number of (usually supporting) roles in films like Shark Lake (2015), Don’t Kill It (2016), Attack of the Southern Fried Zombies (2017), Mississippi River Sharks (2017), Santa Jaws (2018), and tv shows such as American Horror Story (2011- ), Containment (2016), The Purge (2019- ) and Lovecraft Country (2020).
 At the same time, Doleac also works as a director/writer and Demons was his third film.
-As director, he has made the non-genre The Historian (2014) and The Hollow (2016) and the subsequent horror movies Hallowed Ground (2019) and The Dinner Party (2020).
+As director, he has made the non-genre The Historian (2014) and The Hollow (2016) and the subsequent horror movies Hallowed Ground (2019), The Dinner Party (2020) and Demigod (2021).
 He has also made acting appearances in all of his directorial outings, which also co-star and are co-produced by Doleac’s wife Lindsay Anne Williams.